-- Cover all six Career Fields found on the Nebraska Career Education Model (Agriculture, Food and Natural Resources; Business, Marketing, and Management; Communication and Information Systems; Human Sciences and Education; Health Sciences; Skilled and Technical Sciences)
+- Cover all six Career Fields found on the Nebraska Career Education Model.
+(Agriculture, Food and Natural Resources; Business, Marketing, and Management; Communication Arts; Human Sciences and Education; Health Sciences; Skilled and Technical Sciences)

-- Intentionally focus on all post-high school career options (certificate programs, apprenticeships, specialized training programs, 2-year postsecondary, 4-year postsecondary, military service)
+- Intentionally focus on all post-high school career education options (certificate programs, apprenticeships, specialized training programs, 2-year postsecondary, 4-year postsecondary, military service).

 - Provide specific, detailed information to career fair presenters on how to maximize the benefit to the participating students by sharing:

 - How and why they chose their career field/profession

 - Career readiness skills essential to their success

 - Provide classroom preparation for the career fair experience.